 I was sitting on the gate of Pool Cottage, the five-barred one that leads out on to the road.
-It was a lovely day, the blue and green sort at the end of summer where it is not too hot, and not too cold, and the birds are singing and everything seems all right with the world.
+It was a lovely day, the blue and green sort at the beginning of summer where it is not too hot, and not too cold, and the birds are singing and everything seems all right with the world.
 If someone had been walking along the road, they would have been singing.
 Or whistling.
 But there was no one walking along the road.
 There wasn’t anyone in the cottage either, and there weren’t any ponies in the orchard, or even any hens grubbing around in the garden.
+There was only me.

 It had been very odd walking up the lane to Pool Cottage.
 I hadn’t been back for ages because it had been rented out while Mummy was in America and I’d been at secretarial college in London, and the tenant had only just left.
 I’d been back to see Mummy and Martin, of course, since they were married and had moved into Martin’s parents’ old house, The Grange.
 While I was there I’d walked along to see the cottage, just to see how it looked, but I had got to the end of the road and no further.
 That was as far as I could go.
 I’d turned round and got the train back to London and my job, and that was it.

 And now I was back, and this time I had to go in.

 When you think of the place where you grew up, you think of it as you saw it last.
 That’s how I expected Pool Cottage to be, just like it was when I’d left it, but when I opened the door I noticed straight away that the little table in the hall we’d always put the post on had gone.
 And so had Mummy’s desk, and her chair.
 When I went to make myself breakfast, I found out that even our Cona coffee maker had gone with Mummy.
 The thing that most upset me, and I expect you will be snorting into your coffee when you read this, is that Mummy had taken her napkin ring with her.
 We both had ones with our initials on, and they always came out at every single mealtime but now mine was the only one left in the drawer.